moj-analytical-services/splink/docs/blog/posts/2023-05-24-latest_developments.md

 Clerical labelling is an important tool for [generating performance metrics](https://moj-analytical-services.github.io/splink/demos/tutorials/07_Quality_assurance.html) for linkage models (False Positive Rate, Recall, Precision etc.).

 Splink now has a (beta) GUI for clerical labelling which produces labels in a form that can be easily ingested into Splink to generate these performance metrics.
-Example here: https://robinlinacre.com/splink_example_charts/example_charts/splink3/labelling_tool_dedupe_only.html PR here: https://github.com/moj-analytical-services/splink/pull/1208, and some previous tweets:
+Check out the [example tool](https://robinlinacre.com/splink_example_charts/example_charts/splink3/labelling_tool_dedupe_only.html), linked [Pull Request](https://github.com/moj-analytical-services/splink/pull/1208), and some previous tweets:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Draft new Splink tool to speed up manual labelling of record linkage data.
 Example dashboard: <a href="https://t.co/yc1yHpa90X">https://t.co/yc1yHpa90X</a> <br><br>Grateful for any feedback whilst I&#39;m still working on this, on Twitter or the draft PR: <a href="https://t.co/eXSNHHe2kc">https://t.co/eXSNHHe2kc</a><br><br>Free and open source <a href="https://t.co/MEo4DmaxO9">pic.twitter.com/MEo4DmaxO9</a></p>&mdash; Robin Linacre (@RobinLinacre) <a href="https://twitter.com/RobinLinacre/status/1651845520057421825?ref_src=twsrc%5Etfw">April 28, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## :books: Documentation Improvements

-We have been putting a lot of effort into improving our documentation site, including launching this blog!

-Some of the improvements include:

-* More Topic Guides covering things such as [Record Linkage Theory](https://moj-analytical-services.github.io/splink/topic_guides/theory/record_linkage.html), [Guidance on Splink's backends](https://moj-analytical-services.github.io/splink/topic_guides/backends/backends.html) and [String Fuzzy Matching](https://moj-analytical-services.github.io/splink/topic_guides/comparisons/choosing_comparators.html)
-* A [Contributors Guide](https://moj-analytical-services.github.io/splink/CONTRIBUTING.html) to make contrbuting to Splink even easier.
-If you are interested in getting involved in open source, check the guide out!
-*

-Thanks to everyone who filled out our [feedback survey](https://forms.gle/4S9PJgFX7opE9ggu9).
-If you have any more feedback or ideas for how we can make the docs better please do let us know by [raising an issue](https://github.com/moj-analytical-services/splink/issues), [starting a discussion](https://github.com/moj-analytical-services/splink/discussions) or filling out the survey.
+We would love any feedback from users, so please comment on the [PR](https://github.com/moj-analytical-services/splink/pull/1208) or open a [discussion](https://github.com/moj-analytical-services/splink/discussions).

 ## :bar_chart: Charts in Altair 5